Experiments with composable lock-free concurrency

 Rxn

-is an extended version of reagents, described in Reagents: Expressing and Composing Fine-grained Concurrency .
-(Other implementations or reagents: Scala, OCaml, Racket.)
+is an extended version of reagents, described in the Reagents paper1 (originally implemented in Scala; see also other implementations in OCaml and in Racket.)
 The main diferences from the paper are:- Only lock-free features (and a few low-level ones) are implemented.

 Rxn